vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 years old; confers freedom from widowhood, removal of poverty, happiness of sons &c.; Vratārka folio 111-113.
 AK folios 438b-440b.
 Some perform it on Sr, śu.
 7. It is for women alone.
 The naivedya is food mixed with ghee

-and curds. sītalāstamimon Cai. kr.
+and curds. sītalāṣṭamimon Cai. kr.
 8th; worship of Sitalā (popularly deemed

 to be goddess of small-pox) for relief against smallpox; offer to Sītalā eight lamps fed with ghee day and night and sprinkle cow's milk and cold water made fragrant with usira (fragrant roots of a plant); donate an ass, broom, and winnowing basket separately; KT 462; AK folio 558a-561a; ass is the vāhana of Sītalā, she is represented as naked, has a broom and jar in her hands and a winnowing basket on her head.
 Vide Forbes Rasmala, vol. II. pp. 322-325 about Sitalādevi and A.C.
 Sen's 'Bengali language and Literature